 To quickly find half-diminished chords we'll start with the diminished chord because it's an easy shape to remember.
 You can play this anywhere on the ukulele.
 Any ukulele will work: soprano, tenor or baritone.

-In my previous post you discovered that if you take any note from the diminished chord and move it down one fret you get a major 7th chord.
+In the previous post you discovered that if you take any note from the diminished chord and move it down one fret you get a dominant 7th chord.
 A similar thing happens if you move any of the notes up, except doing this gives you half-diminished chords.
 Half-diminished chords are commonly notated with a small strikethrough circle ø.
 They are also known as "minor 7th flat 5" chords, also notated as "7b5", and sound very jazzy.

 Minor 6th Chords